PlaceholderAPI/PlaceholderAPI/wiki/README.md

 - External links should be set as Refernce Links, which means they are set as `[text]: link` at the top of the page and then used either through `[text]` or `[display text][text]` througout the page.

 #### Adding new Expansion
+> We have a [Generator][placeholders_generator] that you can use for creating an entry in the Placeholders page.

 When you add a new expansion to the wiki's [Placeholder page][placeholders] will you need to follow the following format:
 ````markdown
 - ### [:name](:link)